 To continue to provide these services and to ensure the quality of our systems, we recover the majority of costs for our services from industry and individuals.
 We're also required by law to recover costs from those who most directly benefit from these services.
 Collecting these fees means MPI can continue to play its integral role in the growth of our $37.4 billion primary sector export industry.
 MPI ensures New Zealanders and overseas consumers can trust New Zealand products to be safe and to meet standards.

 MPI's completed its annual cost recovery process for the fishing industry.
-The new levies are in effect from 1 October 2015.
-You can read our advice to the Minister for Primary Industries on the Fish website.
+The new levies took effect on 1 October 2016.

 Changes from 1 July 2016 – animal products

 To ensure we are charging the appropriate fees for our services, MPI regularly reviews its fees and charges for the essential services it provides industry.
 As part of this we have recently consulted on and reviewed some of the fees and charges for the services we provide the animal products industry.
 Changes to some of these fees and charges will come into effect on 1 July 2016.

 We have updated fees and charges for a few sectors, including: